 Can you spare some time on a regular basis to help out at our social rehabilitation service for adults with brain injury?

 Headway Cambridgeshire provides specialist support across the whole of Cambridgeshire, for those affected by brain injury.
-Our services include social rehabilitation programmes in Cambridge and Peterborough, information advice and support at Addenbrooke’s Hospital and in the community; and one-to-one community support.
+Our services include a social rehabilitation programme in Cambridge, information advice and support at Addenbrooke’s Hospital and in the community; and one-to-one community support.

 ‘Brain Injury’ has various causes.
 For example: a blow to the head in a road accident, fall or attack; a stroke, brain tumour, brain infection such as meningitis, or anything that causes lack of oxygen to the brain.
 After a year, around 90% of people have made an excellent physical recovery, but may be left with such difficulties as loss of confidence, poor memory & concentration; or difficulty in planning & decision making.

 Volunteers are a crucial part of the smooth running of our organisation, supporting our staff in activity sessions and client breaks.
 Volunteers may assist staff either working one-to-one with clients who require extra support, or with small groups of clients.
-Structured morning sessions include Life Skills, Cognitive Activities, Gardening, Art and Creative Group, while in the afternoon volunteers lead sessions such as Scrabble, IT and Aerobics.
+Structured morning sessions include Life Skills, Cognitive Activities, Art and Creative Group, while in the afternoon volunteers lead sessions such as Scrabble, Games and Singing.
 We also welcome new ideas for sessions, depending upon the skills and experience volunteers bring to the role.

 Volunteering for Headway requires a regular commitment of time.
 Ideally this would be on a weekly basis.

 We are looking for people who: